akinahomwabella/Predictive-Heart-Disease-Analysis/README.md

-# This file is a research done Predictive Modeling on Heart Disease Data
+# Predictive Modeling on Heart Disease Data
 This R script performs predictive modeling on heart disease data using various machine learning techniques.
 Below is a breakdown of the key sections and their functionalities:

 1.Data Preparation and Initial Analysis